danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

       * every delay in data save is beneficial to short term performance
   * \`effective\_io\_concurrency\`
       * from 1 to 1000 (min → max)
-      * in theory that should be set to number of \*&#8221;separate drives comprising a RAID 0 stripe or RAID 1 mirror being used for the database”\*.
+      * in theory that should be set to number of \*"separate drives comprising a RAID 0 stripe or RAID 1 mirror being used for the database"\*.
 Since it’s virtualized environment I’m letting to max out data bus.
   * \`effective\_cache\_size\`
       * from 4GB to 8GB (going above 1/2 RAM (here it’s 8GB) decrease performance)
-      * Value is _“how much memory is available for disk caching by the operating system and within the database itself, after taking into account what&#8217;s used by the OS itself and other applications”_
+      * Value is _“how much memory is available for disk caching by the operating system and within the database itself, after taking into account what's used by the OS itself and other applications"_
   * \`work_mem\`
       * actually left at default 4MB
-      * since this setup is intended for data imports setting to very high value (2GB normally it would would probably kill RAM on huge table queries &#8211; _“several running sessions could be doing such operations concurrently”_)
+      * since this setup is intended for data imports setting to very high value (2GB normally it would would probably kill RAM on huge table queries - _“several running sessions could be doing such operations concurrently"_)
-      * _“amount of memory to be used by internal sort operations and hash tables before writing to temporary disk files”_
+      * _“amount of memory to be used by internal sort operations and hash tables before writing to temporary disk files"_
       * setting this to higher values lowers performance, eg. 2GB → 120k rows/sec, 256MB → 128k rows/sec
   * \`maintenance\_work\_mem\`
       * from 64MB to 4GB
-      * _”maximum amount of memory to be used by maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY”_
+      * _"maximum amount of memory to be used by maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY"_
       * VACUUM is run by PostgreSQL when needed, rest is not used in this scenario
   * \`work\_mem\` + \`maintenance\_work\_mem\` was set to not exceed half of RAM, however I couldn’t tweak \`work\_mem\` to fix performance
   * \`autovacuum\`
       * on to off
       * I noticed some CPU usage by autovacuum thread which is not needed during import of unindexed data without constraints, foreign keys etc.
-      * while speeding up \`import\`s this slows down \`delete\`s &#8211; even 10 times
+      * while speeding up \`import\`s this slows down \`delete\`s - even 10 times

 Final result of config file tweaks is: 174k rows/sec